hypo69/hypo/pytest/gemini - set 1/en/endpoints/emil/emil_design.md

 * **Real AI Calls:**  For comprehensive testing, consider mocking the OpenAI calls.
 You can pass various inputs to the mocked `OpenAIModel` to test edge cases.

-This improved solution provides a robust and complete testing strategy.
+This improved solution provides a robust and complete testing Startegy.
 Remember to adapt it to your specific needs and the complexity of your application.
 The added error handling (with `try...except` blocks) and more sophisticated mocking would be part of the real-world code.